VMescape/IR/incident-response-plan.md

     * Blocking network traffic associated with the incident.
   - Decide whether to use short-term or long-term containment strategies based on the nature and severity of the incident.
 - **Eradication**:
-  - Identify and remove the root cause of the incident.
+  - Identify and mitigate all vulnerabilities that were exploited.
-  - Implement measures to ensure that the threat does not recur.
+  - Remove malware, inappropriate materials, and other components
+  - If more affected hosts are discovered (e.g., new malware infections), repeat the Detection and Analysis steps to identify all other affected hosts, then contain and eradicate the incident for them
 - **Recovery**:
-  - Restore affected systems and services to normal operation.
+  - Restore affected systems to an operationally ready state.
-  - Verify that the systems are functioning correctly and that no threats remain.
+  - Confirm that the affected systems are functioning normally no threats remain.
+  - If necessary, implement additional monitoring to look for future related activity.

 ## Post-incident Activity